Faculty

 Lecturer in Genetic Counseling, Departments of Pathology & Cell Biology and Pediatrics

-Fieldwork Supervisor: General Genetics, Laboratory Genetic Counseling
+Fieldwork Supervisor: Pediatric Genetics (Inpatient Genetics), Lab-Based Genetic Counseling

 Michele is originally from New Hampshire and completed her genetic counseling graduate education at Sarah Lawrence College.
 She is an ABGC board-certified genetic counselor with expertise in inherited disorders of childhood, specifically dermatologic and craniofacial genetics.
 Michele is a member of the Interdepartmental Genetic Counseling Program, bridging inpatient consultation and the Precision Genomics Laboratory.
 She is currently a member of the Community Outreach Committee of the New York State Genetics Task Force.